bencao/terminal-clock/README.md

 }, 1000);
 ```

-Run the program again with `node index.js`, and we should see the output now keeps updating the current line instead of printing into new lines, Yay!
+Run the program again with `node index.js`, we should see the output now keeps updating the current line instead of printing into new lines, Yay!

 ## Step 4: Beautify the UI